crolando/three_d/README.md

 ### Windows

 1. Install CMake and a C++ compiler (if not already installed).
-2. Install GLFW.
+2. Install GLFW and GLEW.
 You can download pre-compiled binaries or use a package manager like vcpkg.
 3. Open a command prompt or PowerShell in the project directory.
 4. Create a build directory: